 - Beats Solo Pro

-Does the H1 chip deliver the best audio from an iPhone?
+Do the H1 and H2 chips deliver the best audio from an iPhone?

-While you might not want to buy into the Apple ecosystem and question its pricing, the convenience of Apple’s pairing system is hard to ignore.
+While you might not want to buy into the Apple ecosystem and question its pricing, the convenience of Apple’s hardware feature integration is hard to ignore.